robincornelius/libedssharp/README.md

 directory, only include the minimum number of objects that you want to auto insert) This will auto add to insert menu
 * Edit Device and File Info sections
 * Set TX PDO mappings
+* Set RX PDO mappings

 Not finished/broken
 -------------

 * Unit tests are totaly broken, due to massive rewrite/change of plan after tests were written.

-* PDO mappings only support TX

 ![alt tag](pic1.jpg)
 ![alt tag](pic2.jpg)